SuperStarKang/Minishell/README.md

 # Minishell
-This is mu shell program, imitating the bash shell in C language.
+This is my shell program, imitating the bash shell in C language.